TheOdinProject/curriculum/web_development_101/installations/prerequisites.md

 <img style="border-style:solid; border-width: thin;" src="https://cdn.discordapp.com/attachments/594699048842297355/687466148434149408/07_VirtualBox_SettingsButton.png" alt="The VirtualBox Home screen with Lubuntu" title="Or you can right-click Lubuntu and go to Settings">

  Click on the **“System”** tab and then the **“Processor”** tab.
 Increase the Processor(s) to 2.
-If this screen prevents you from increasing processors, you likely need to <a href="https://www.google.com/search?q=enable+virtualization+windows" target="_blank">enable virtualization in your computer’s BIOS/UEFI settings</a>, or you have a single core processor.
+If this screen prevents you from increasing processors, you likely need to <a href="https://www.google.com/search?q=enable+virtualization+windows" target="_blank">enable virtualization in your computer’s BIOS/UEFI settings</a>.
+If you have a single core processor, you will not be able to change this setting.

 <img style="border-style:solid; border-width: thin;" src="https://cdn.discordapp.com/attachments/594699048842297355/687479763723354200/08_VirtualBox_Processor.png" alt="The Lubuntu System Settings Processor window" title="Weirdly enough, some people still have single core processors">